Additional troops deployed in Kashmir due to internal security situation, says Centre: Reports

 Former Chief Minister Omar Abdullah questioned the Centre about “the ongoing situation” that required this measure.
 “What on going situation in Kashmir would require the army AND the Air Force to be put on alert,” he said in a tweet.
 “This isn’t about 35A or delimitation.
 This sort of alert, if actually issued, would be about something very different.”

+Former chief minister and Peoples Democratic Party leader Mehbooba Mufti said the deployment order indicated that “something big” was being planned.
+“If you listen to the statements given by prominent BJP leaders and the deployment of central forces in the valley and how they are sidelining the state police, it can instill doubt in the heart of any resident of Kashmir,” ANI quoted her as saying.

+She added that it was a question of “life and death and identity” for the state’s residents.
+Mufti also urged her party, the National Conference and other mainstream party leaders to unite in order to protect their constitutional rights.

-On Thursday, a delegation of leaders from the National Conference, led by former Jammu and Kashmir Chief Minister Farooq Abdullah, met Prime Minister Narendra Modi, and urged him to not take any decisions that could worsen the situation in Kashmir.
+On Thursday, a delegation of leaders from the National Conference, led by former Jammu and Kashmir Chief Minister Farooq Abdullah, had met Prime Minister Narendra Modi, and urged him to not take any decisions that could worsen the situation in Kashmir.
 Omar Abdullah, who was part of the delegation, said they informed Modi about the concerns of Kashmiris.

 Also read: